tinuzz/graphping/README.md

 Graphite.
 By default, it detaches itself from the console and continues to run in the background.

-Until stopped, the program starts an 'fping' for all the given target and sends 30 ICMP ping packets.
+Until stopped, the program starts an 'fping' for all the given targets and sends 30 ICMP ping packets.
 The results (min, max, average and mean ping round-trip times, as well as packet loss percentage) are sent to a Graphite server, which by default should be running on localhost:2003.
 It then sleeps until the next minute on the system clock before it starts another 'fping'.
 This way, you get one measurement per minute.
 This is not configurable at this time.

+By default, it uses 'ping' as a prefix for the metric name in Graphite, followed by the hostname, with dots replaced by underscores.
+So for a host named 'host.domain.tld', you would get the following metrics in Graphite, all of which are gauges:

+* ping.host_domain_tld.avgrtt
+* ping.host_domain_tld.minrtt
+* ping.host_domain_tld.medianrtt
+* ping.host_domain_tld.maxrtt
+* ping.host_domain_tld.packetloss

 Requirements
 ------------